SkatAI/epitadb/docs/02/3-database-design-normalization.md

 The general goal of **normalization** is to reduce data **redundancy** and **dependency** by organizing data into **separate, related tables**.

-This helps maintain data integrity and flexibility.
+This helps maintain data integrity and flexibility:

-- logical
+- logical entities
-- independence
+- independence between tables
-- uniqueness
+- uniqueness of data

+Normalized databases are

 - easy to update
 - easy to maintain

-Informally, a database schema is normalized if all column values depend only on the table primary key,  and data is decomposed into multiple tables to avoid repetition.
+Informally, a database is normalized if all column values depend only on the table primary key,  and data is decomposed into multiple tables to avoid repetition.

-In the _1 table design_ for the account and its phone numbers, a phone number value depends on the name of the phone column not just the account_id key : it's not normalized
+In the _1 table design_ for the account and its phone numbers, a phone number value depends on the name of the phone column (home_phone, work_phone, ...) not just the account_id key : it's not normalized

-With a dedicated phone table, The phone value depends only on the phone_id key : normalized
+With a dedicated phone table, the phone value depends only on the phone_id key : normalized

 ---